U.S. News Rankings

 Mississippi College, governed by a Board of Trustees elected by the Mississippi Baptist Convention, is a private, co-educational, comprehensive university of liberal arts and sciences and professional studies dedicated to the pursuit of academic excellence.
 As a Christian institution, Mississippi College values the integration of faith and learning throughout the educational process.
 Consistent with its Baptist heritage and relationship to the Convention, Mississippi College provides a quality Christian education for its student population.
 Students select the university because of the quality of its academic programs, Christian environment, and location.
 The university strives to recruit students who demonstrate excellence in scholarship, leadership, and church/community involvement.
 The majority of students come from Mississippi and other southeastern states.
 Mississippi College stimulates the intellectual development of its students through the liberal arts and sciences and concentrated study in specialized fields, including pre-professional and professional programs.
 Furthermore, the university environment promotes the spiritual, social, emotional, and physical development of its students and encourages them to utilize their skills, talents, and abilities as they pursue meaningful careers, life-long learning, and service to God and others.

 |School type||private, coed college|

-When applying to Mississippi College, it's important to note the application deadline is rolling, and the early decision deadline is December 1.
+When applying to Mississippi College, it's important to note the application deadline is rolling.
 Scores for either the ACT or SAT test are due August 15.
-It is selective, with an acceptance rate of 44.8 percent.
+The application fee at Mississippi College is $25.
+It is selective, with an acceptance rate of 58.1 percent.